- The Organization and Leadership of Violence

 (November 20, 2006)

-by Stephen Weber, Steven Kull, Clay Ramsay, Clark McCauley, Gary LaFree, Arie Kruglanski, and Douglas McLeod
+by Weber, Stephen, and Steven Kull, Clay Ramsay, Clark McCauley, Gary LaFree, Arie Kruglanski, Douglas McLeod

 A pilot survey was fielded online with panel respondents from Indonesia, Pakistan, and a number of Arab countries (3,000 respondents in all).
 Analyses of these pilot data strongly suggest that those respondents most likely to support attacks directed at civilians are characterized by beliefs rooted in religious, not political, conflict, while anti-Americanism that is rooted in political conflict is more likely to be associated with a rejection of the targeting of civilians.